Story Highlights• Driver of red pickup found, police say; no charges

 • Police use surveillance cameras, toll info to track truck

 • Corzine undergoes "uneventful" surgery to clean leg wound

 • Governor shows no sign of brain damage, doctors say

 Adjust font size:

-Police found the driver of the truck with help from the Little Egg Harbor Township Police Department, surveillance cameras and toll information.
+Col. Rick Fuentes, superintendent of the New Jersey State Police, said the vehicle and driver were identified Friday evening with help from the Little Egg Harbor Township Police Department, surveillance cameras and toll information.

 Quick Job Search